 Deutsche Bank hosts China green financial reform taskforce meeting

 Vice Chairman Caio Koch-Weser recently hosted a workshop of Chinese and international green finance experts that are developing policy recommendations on green finance in China.
-They discussed how financial sector reforms can support China’s efforts to reduce air pollution and carbon emissions.

 The green financial reform taskforce is a project of the China Council for International Cooperation on Environment and Development (CCICED).
 CCICED was established in 1992 as a unique high level international advisory body to further strengthen cooperation and exchange between China and the international community.
 It is chaired by the Vice-Premier of China, Mr. Zhang Gaoli, and is composed of Vice-Ministers and other senior Chinese officials and experts as well as international figures such as the German Minister of Environment.
 Its previous recommendations have been influential in the development of environmental policy and regulations by the Chinese government as a whole as well as by relevant individual Government ministries.
 The taskforce is co-chaired by Andrew Steer, President and CEO of World Resources Institute, and Chen Yulu, President of Renmin University of China.

 Andrew Pidden, Global Head of Sustainable Investments in Deutsche Asset and Wealth Management, also spoke at the event and said: “China is already the largest investor in renewable energy.
 It is rapidly creating a massive clean technology business and investment opportunity for investors and companies both within China and internationally.”

 The taskforce discussed a range of potential reforms that are under consideration by the Chinese Central Bank (the People’s Bank of China), the China Banking Regulatory Commission (CBRC), other financial regulators and the Ministry of Finance.
 These include:

 - Developing Green Bond guidelines for China and preferential risk weighting as well as capital regulations.